Gardiners Island: Remainder of 19th century

-Gardiners Point Island is an tiny islet in Block Island Sound that is the former location of both the Gardiners Island Lighthouse and Fort Tyler.
+Gardiners Point Island is a tiny islet in Block Island Sound that is the former location of both the Gardiners Island Lighthouse and Fort Tyler.
 Once a peninsula of Gardiner's Island, it is the location of a 14 acre parcel the federal government purchased from the Gardiners in 1851 for $400.
 Work on the lighthouse began in 1854, with the lighthouse being first lit in 1855 following a $7,000 construction expenditure.
 It was a 27 ft square 1½ story brick building with a sixth order Fresnel Lens producing a fixed white light located 33 ft above sea level.

 A March 1888 nor'easter caused a break in the peninsula, permanently turning the point into an island (but leaving it under the jurisdiction of East Hampton).
 Between 1890 and 1893 the island was shrinking at the rate of 10+3/4 ft per year.
 On March 7, 1894, the lighthouse was abandoned and shortly afterward fell into the ocean.
-A lighted buoy was then moored ¼ miles northeast of the lighthouse.
+A lighted buoy was then moored ¼ mile northeast of the lighthouse.

 During the Spanish–American War, the War Department appropriated $500,000 to build the Fort Tyler battery on the island.
 One source states it was named in General Order 194 of 27 December 1904 for Daniel Tyler, a general and Civil War veteran who died in 1882.
 Another claim is that it was named for former President John Tyler (1841–1845), who married Julia Gardiner Tyler, born on Gardiners Island.

 The fort was intended to consist of Battery Edmund Smith, with emplacements for two 8-inch M1888 disappearing guns and two 5-inch M1900 guns on pedestal mounts.
 Records indicate that it was never armed.
 The shifting sands caused problems for the fort and it was abandoned in the late 1920s.